image

 Intended Audience

-This learning path is intended for those looking to improve operations for their infrastructure using a range of AWS services.
+This course is intended for those looking to improve operations for their infrastructure using a range of AWS services.

 Prerequisites

-To get the most out of this learning path, you should have a good working knowledge of AWS, as well as a basic understanding of website hosting.
+To get the most out of this course, you should have a good working knowledge of AWS, as well as a basic understanding of website hosting.

 Your certificate for this learning path